 - Yakima Herald (MM-6)

-Indexes for newspapers are available at the government publications & current periodicals service desk on the third floor of Brooks Library.
+Indexes for newspapers are available in the microforms room on the third floor of Brooks Library.

 Current newspapers are available in print on the third floor in print.
 Electronic access to newspapers is available through the libraries’ online databases.